Keyboard shortcuts

 Packages

-3. Build a dict representing a fake server config (host, port, use_ssl) and print one field with an f-string.
+• Build a dict representing a fake server config (host, port, use_ssl) and iterate over each field to print its value with a formatted string.